 In this Division —

-“cyclone area” means a cyclone area designated under section 16.
+cyclone area means a cyclone area designated under section 16.

 45. Exercise of powers under this Division

 The powers given to a local government by this Division can only be exercised on behalf of the local government by a person expressly authorised by it to exercise those powers.